Dollmaker (character): Dollhouse

 According to Matilda Mathis, she comes from a bloodline of supervillains, with Matilda serving as a successor to the Dollmaker (Barton Mathis) and the Dollmaker serving as a successor to his surrogate father, the Toyman.
 Prior to taking up the name "Dollhouse", Matilda had a doll mask grafted on top of her face and wore a nurse's outfit, killing her victims with a sledgehammer.
 Eventually, Matilda began to join her father in his organ trading business.
 When the Dollmaker kidnapped the Batman, though, the business started to go wrong.
 Following the events of the "Faces of Death" storyline, Matilda was forced to retreat and go into hiding with her father.

 Some time after Batman's defeat of the Dollmaker family during the "Faces of Death" storyline, Matilda Mathis began to follow in the footsteps as her father, Barton Mathis, taking on the identity of "Dollhouse".
 As Dollhouse, Matilda adopted Barton Mathis' modus operandi as the Dollmaker.
 Dollhouse kidnapped homeless children, prostitutes and junkies of the streets of Gotham City and took them back to her facility.
 At her facility, Dollhouse would spend weeks nursing her kidnapping victims to their peak healthy condition before killing them and selling their organs for the Dollmaker's organ trade business.
 Dollhouse would then stuff the remainder of the corpses and turn them into human dolls, putting them on display in her garden.

 As she continued to kidnap people off the streets, she drew the attention of Catwoman.
 Catwoman, who grew up on the streets of Gotham, took these kidnappings personally and began investigating them.
 In doing so, she ran into Dollhouse several times during her attempted kidnapping spree and, while she was able to save some of the potential victims, she failed to defeat Dollhouse during each encounter due to Dollhouse's heavy artillery and military grade weaponry.
 With the help of GCPD Detective Carlos Alvarez, Catwoman was eventually able to track down the location of Dollhouse's facility and, after a confrontation, Catwoman, Alvarez and Batman were able to free Dollhouse's remaining victims and end her kidnapping spree.
 Dollhouse managed to evade capture, however.

 Skills and abilities

 The first Dollmaker uses mechanical dolls that he can control.

 The second Dollmaker is a talented inventor who can use sentient dolls as mobile weapons.

 The third Dollmaker is a gifted surgeon known for creating dolls made of human flesh.
 He has enough skill to make them almost perfectly resemble specific living beings.
-Barton have some access to Wayne Enterprises technology and resources, as shown when he went against Batman.
+Barton has some access to Wayne Enterprises technology and resources, as shown when he went against Batman.

 In the Faces of Death story arc, Matilda is shown to be quite agile and in possession of a sledgehammer that she wields against her opponents.
 As Dollhouse, she uses heavy artillery and military grade weapons, such as grenades or machine guns.
 She is also somewhat a skilled surgeon.